yuemily24/functioning-roller-coaster/README.md

 - This repository only features scripting component right now.
 - This repository is migrated from Unity Collab.
 - See the latest build at https://github.com/AndyTQ/Functioning-Roller-Coaster/releases
-- I haven't optimize & test the for all kinds of resolutions yet so there might be some issue with scaling.
+- Note that there might be some issues with scaling for different resolutions.
 Currently for this game to run properly it's recommended to have a 16:9 screen supporting 1080p or above.

 # Screenshots
 ### Tutorial